-Most of us know that our brain is divided in 2 sections, the long term and the short term brain.
+Most of us know that our brain is divided into 2 sections, the long term, and the short term brain.

-The long term brain doesn’t really think much, it just retrieves stored information and can do this very fast.
+The long term brain doesn’t think much; it just retrieves stored information and can do this very fast.

-While the short term brain is capable of dealing with complex problems, but is much slower in processing them and generally very lazy.
+While the short term brain is capable of dealing with complex problems, it’s much slower in processing them and generally very lazy.

-When we are asked a complex question the long-term brain will try to answer that question first and depending on the connections between information stored in our brain, comes up with some idea.
-If, for whatever reason, it can’t find any connection it passes the question on to the the short-term brain which is far more analytical and better designed for complex situations.
+When we are asked a complex question, the long-term brain will try to answer that question first and depending on the connections between information stored in our brain, comes up with some idea.
+If for whatever reason, it can’t find any connection, it passes the question on to the short-term brain, which is far more analytical and better designed for complex situations.

-I am sure you experienced this yourself when someone asks you a trick questions and you completely fall for it.
+I am sure you experienced this yourself when someone asks you a trick question, and you completely fall for it.

-The reason the long-term brain can be so active is because it manages the huge amount of stored information in the brain and doesn’t have to compute much to retrieve any data at all.
-In contrast the short-term brain can only manage a few items at the time (4-6).
+The reason the long-term brain can be so active is that it manages the vast amount of stored information in the brain and doesn’t have to compute much to retrieve any data at all.
+In contrast, the short-term brain can only manage a few items at the time (4-6).

 There is a simple test you can do to see this in action.
 Remember the numbers 4013.
 Now cover it up and add 1 to each of the numbers.

-When are you going to feel really uncomfortable next?
+When are you going to feel uncomfortable next?